ahnafrahat/NIDSystemC/README.md

 NIDSystem is an ID based project which saves informations and this also handle Admin and user with different files.

-Main Features:
+Main Features:<br />
-1.Login With Username and Password.
+1.Login With Username and Password.<br />
-2.Save User Data to a file.
+2.Save User Data to a file.<br />
-3.Read User data from a file.
+3.Read User data from a file.<br />
-4.Edit User Data.
+4.Edit User Data.<br />
-5.Delete User Data.
+5.Delete User Data.<br />
-6.Partial Search with Name / Father’s name / City name .
+6.Partial Search with Name / Father’s name / City name .<br />